 |What to expect from your hospital stay|

 Our hospitals have single and shared rooms that accommodate both private and public patients.
 Rooms are allocated based on clinical need and may be mixed gender.
 Very ill or infectious patients always have priority to single rooms.
 Your bed allocation may change during your stay.

 Nurse call system

 Should you require anything, do not hesitate to call on the nursing staff.
 The nurses’ call button is on the bedside handset.
 It is only necessary to press the button once, as the call registers in the nurses’ station until it is switched off at your bed.

 Approximate meal times are as follows:

-If you are absent at meal times due to having an investigation or procedure, sandwiches can be provided.
-Each day you will need to fill in your menu card.
+If you are absent at meal times due to having a consultation or procedure, sandwiches can be provided.

 Children in hospital